Operation Tidal Wave: Aftermath

 General Dwight D. Eisenhower and other commanders were persuaded to continue the air campaign targeting Romania's oil production after Tidal Wave.
 The objective was set to lower the production by 60–70%.
-As part of General Carl Spaatz's plan, the raids restarted in April 1944, initially attacking the rail infrastructure used to transport oil to Germany.
-From May 1944, oil targets became the priority again and several air attacks were conducted on the Romanian refineries.
-Until August 1944, the Allied air forces lost some 324 aircraft.
+As part of the plan for the Completion of the Combined Bomber Offensive proposed by the commander of Strategic Air Forces in Europe, General Carl Spaatz, the raids restarted in April 1944.
+The US Fifteenth Air Force was now based in Italy much closer to the targets and fighters could cover the bombers.
+However Eisenhower thought the predicted necessary six months of attacks was too long to take effect and the combined Allied strategic bomber force was directed to attacking the rail infrastructure across occupied France in preparation for the invasion of France.
+From May 1944, oil targets became the priority again and several air attacks were conducted on the Romanian refineries until August 1944, when the 1944 Romanian coup d'état led to Romania changing sides.
+By the end of the Allied air campaign on 19 August 1944, the Allied air forces had lost 324 aircraft.
 The Royal Romanian Air Force and Romanian flak shot down 223 American and British bombers as well as 36 fighters.
 Romanian losses amounted to over 80 aircraft.
 Luftwaffe pilots shot down 66 more Western Allied aircraft.
 Total Western Allied casualties amounted to 1,500 captured and 1,706 killed.

 In fiction

 The plot of the 1966 science fiction novel The Gate of Time by Philip José Farmer begins in Operation Tidal Wave, where the book's protagonist is one of the many pilots shot down over Ploiești.
 While parachuting, he feels a curious dizziness, and when landing, he finds himself not in Romania but in a very strange alternative history world, where the rest of the plot takes place.